-- 4a1) The Governor and the Legislature increase the annual rate of investment in geophysical surveys to a level greater than \$700,000 per year, and - 4a2) The Governor and Legislature provide an additional funding of \$1.3 million for geological mapping in FY05, in order to efficiently take advantage of the lack of vegetation resulting from the 2004 fire season.
+- 4a1) The Governor and the Legislature increase the annual rate of investment in geophysical surveys to a level greater than \$1,000,000 per year. - 4a2) The Governor and the Legislature should provide \$500,000 to complete both surficial and bedrock geology mapping of the Delta Junction Canadian border pipeline corridor.